OUR BLOG

 Applicant must disclose all physical properties and corporate entities under its control and/or to which it refers participants.
 Any such properties or entities that provide addiction treatment services must also adhere to these standards.

-Digitally, this means that approved centers may not link to any other treatment centers who are not LegitScript certified from their website, as it is considered “referring.”
-This means centers can’t link to a.) centers that are sub or sister brands of a facility that haven’t also been certified and b.) any treatment center in the US who they have linked to for a variety of reasons who are not LegitScript Certified.
+Digitally, this means that approved online casino guides may not recommend any casino sites that are not verified or certified from their platform, as it is considered endorsing them.
+Incorporating a 최신 코리아카지노사이트 추천 순위 가이드 ensures that only the top-ranked and LegitScript certified casinos are featured, maintaining high standards of trust and reliability.
+This means guides can’t include a.) casinos that are sub or sister brands of a facility that haven’t also been certified and b.) any online casino in the US that they have linked to for a variety of reasons who are not LegitScript Certified.
+By adhering to these guidelines, the integrity of the recommendation process is preserved, providing users with safe and reputable options.

 Why They Aren’t Allowing Outbound Links to Uncertified Centers